Nicole Mae teaches poetry on Skillshare.

 Publications

-Nicole Mae is a finalist for the Bronwen Wallace Award for Emerging Writers.
+Nicole Mae was a finalist for the RBC Bronwen Wallace Award.
 Their poetry collection Prairie Bog is a part of the 2025 anthology by Writers' Trust of Canada, published by Coach House Books.
-Prairie Bog talks of grief, ill body, trans romance, and prairie landscapes.
-You can read the collection on Apple Books or on Writers' Trust's website at writerstrust.com/bronwenwallace
+“Ribgrass,” “Longlaketon,” “Dishes,” “What My Chest Says About Me,” “Sepsis,” “Five Days Post-Breakup,” “And Cried, And Cried,” “Fresh Cream Warm Cashmere,” and “Grasshopper Bones” are readable on Apple Books and Writers' Trust's website.

 Available for purchase below.